code-iai/ROSIntegration/RosUnreal.md

  Make sure you have your publisher and bridge server environment variables ROS_DOMAIN_ID set to the same domain

-## Running Publisher
+### Running Publisher
 1. Source your environment `source /opt/ros/humble/setup.bash` `source ~/arm_publisher_test/install/setup.bash`
 2. `ros2 run go2_d1_demo arm_command_node`

+___
+# Analysis

-## Positives
+### Positives
 - Allows you to build the Unreal game on Windows
 - Just a websocket connection with the Rosbridge server so not much of a burden on the Unreal game itself (doesn't need to actually connect to Ros2)
 - Minimal lag involved, Unreal doesn't have to wait for actual robot to move first (unlike OPC UA).
 Both Unreal and the robot are reading them at the same time, since so mirroring within the digital world should be near instantaneous
 - Can also publish to Ros2, so you can control the robot in real life from the game if you want
 - Can connect to any version of Ros2 (Humble, Foxy), all you need is that version of Rosbridge

-## Drawbacks
+### Drawbacks
-Need to run a RosBridge server in a separate process from the Unreal instance.
+- Need to run a RosBridge server in a separate process from the Unreal instance.
 Can potentially look into ways to ease this by having the Unreal game trigger the server to start, but you still need to maintain it separately.
 RosBridge needs to be run on Linux.

+___
 # Changes Made to Plugin
 ### Upgraded Plugin from UE4 to UE5
 Original issues that caused plugin to not compile in UE5 (honestly not even sure how it compiled in UE4 but i digress)